fbargaglistoffi/machine-learning-firm-dynamics/README.md

 1. Check that information on the outcome of interest is contained for the observations that are later used to train and test the SL algorithm, i.e. that the data set is labeled.

 2. Prepare the matrix of input attributes to a machine-readable format.
-  * In case of missing values in the input attributes, this missingness has to be dealt with as it can impact results (see xy for more information).
+  * In case of missing values in the input attributes, this missingness has to be dealt with as it can impact results (see _"Machine learning for zombie hunting.
+Firms' failures, financial constraints, and misallocation"_ by Bargagli Stoffi, Riccaboni and Rungi for more information).
-  * In case it is ambiguous how to select the attributes used as input, the user might want to perform a feature selection step first (see XY for more information).
+  * In case it is ambiguous how to select the attributes used as input, the user might want to perform a feature selection step first (see [this paper](https://www.sciencedirect.com/science/article/pii/S0925231218302911) for more information).

 3. Choose how to split your data between training and testing set.
 Keep in mind that both training and testing set have to stay sufficiently large to train the algorithm or to validate its performance, respectively.
 Use resampling techniques in case of low data dimensions and stratified sampling whenever labels are highly unbalanced.
 If the data has a time dimension, make sure that the training set is formed by observations that occured before the ones in the testing set.

 4. Choose the SL algorithm that best suits your need.
 Possible dimensions to evaluate are prediction performance, simplicity of result interpretation and CPU runtime.
 Often a horserase between many algorithms is performed and the one with the highest prediction performance is chosen.
-There are already many algorithms already available "off the shelf" - consult this page for running examples in R.
+There are already many algorithms already available "off the shelf" - consult [this page](https://cran.r-project.org/web/views/MachineLearning.html) for a comprehensive review of the main packages for machine learning in *R*.

 5. Train the algorithm using the training set only.
-In case hyperparameters of the algorithm need to be set, choose them using Crossfold validation on the training set, or better keep part of the training set only for hyperparameter tuning - but do not use the testing set until the algorithms are fully specified.
+In case hyperparameters of the algorithm need to be set, choose them using _crossfold validation_ on the training set, or better keep part of the training set only for hyperparameter tuning - but do not use the testing set until the algorithms are fully specified.

 6. Once the algorithm is trained, use it to predict the outcome on the testing set.
-Compare the predicted outcomes with the true outcomes
+Compare the predicted outcomes with the true outcomes.

 7. Choose the performance measure on which to evaluate the algorithm(s).
-Popular performance measures are Accuracy and Area Under the receiver operating Curve (AUC).
-Choose sensitive performance measure in case your data set is unbalanced such as balanced Accuracy.
+Popular performance measures are _Accuracy_ and _Area Under the receiver operating Curve_ (AUC).
+Choose sensitive performance measure in case your data set is unbalanced such as _Balanced Accuracy_ or the _F-score_.

 8. Once prediction performance has been assessed, the algorithm can be used to predict outcomes for observations for which the outcome is unknown.
 Note that valid predictions require that new observations should contain similar features and need to be independent from the outcome of old ones.